 Pensioners may choose to contribute the above amounts every year, or they may give the total amount of ten years at once for lifelong validity.
 They need to draw a demand draft in favour of 'PAO, CGHS, Delhi' (for Delhi) or concerned city's 'Additional Director, CGHS.'

 Further details about the contribution amount can be found in the particular bank where your pension amount is credited.

 If you want more information regarding Wellness Centres and their timings, CMOs, facilities, eligibility, entitlement, plastic card related issues, issuance of drugs, permission procedure, reimbursement claims, and grievance redressal, you may call the 24x7 helpline number 18002088900.

 The Central Government Health Scheme (CGHS) is a fully functional healthcare scheme that ensures high-quality medical treatment to its beneficiaries.
-The benefits that fall under the scheme are almost equivalent to those received by Indian citizens under any premium health insurance policy offered by a reputed health insurance provider.
+The benefits that fall under the scheme are almost equivalent to those received by Indian citizens under any premium health insurance policy offered by a reputed health insurance companies.

 To understand the procedures and benefits of CGHS in greater detail, click here.

 Recommended Link: India's Top Government Health Insurance Schemes